kleinerman/dobie/docs/front_end_specs.rst

   ]

-Getting passages from a zone
+Getting doors from a zone
 ++++++++++++++++++++++++++++

-To get all passages from a zone, the following REST method should be sent to the server:
+To get all doors from a zone, the following REST method should be sent to the server:

 **URI:**